imtypist/group-signature-server/doc/rpc_interface.md

     "jsonrpc": "2.0",
     "method": "linkable_ring_sig",
-    "params": {"ring_name": "ring of the generated signature belongs to" , "message": "plain-text of the ring signature"
+    "params": {"ring_name": "ring of the generated signature belongs to" , "message": "plain-text of the ring signature",
-    }
+        "id": "position of the member",
+        "ring_size": "optional, current ring size, must be larger than 1" }
 }
 ```